rust-lang/rust/src/doc/rustc-dev-guide/src/traits/wf.md

 }
 ```

 Here is the most complex goal.
-As always, a first thing is that assuming that
+As always, first, assuming that
 the various where clauses hold, we prove that every type appearing in the impl
 is well-formed, ***except*** types appearing in the receiver type
 `SomeType<A2...>`.
 Instead, we *assume* that those types are well-formed